project-gemmi/gemmi/docs/mol.rst

 - END

 Although the PDB format is widely used, some of its features can be easily overlooked.
 The rest of this section describes such features.
 It is for people who are interested in the details of the PDB format.
-You do not need to read it if you just want to use Gemmi and work with molecular models.
+You do not need to read it to just use Gemmi and work with molecular models.

 ----